htcondor/htcondor/docs/users-manual/managing-a-job.rst

 As an explanation, HTCondor computes the total swap space on the submit machine.
-It then tries to limit the total number of jobs it will spawn based on an estimate of the size of the *condor\_shadow* daemon’s memory footprint and a configurable amount of swap space that should be reserved.
+It then tries to limit the total number of jobs it will spawn based on an estimate of the size of the *condor\_shadow* daemon's memory footprint and a configurable amount of swap space that should be reserved.
 This is done to avoid the situation within a very large pool in which all the jobs are submitted from a single host.
 The huge number